Operative88/Operative88/README.md

 I am mainly interested in Cloud Computing, DevOps and Neuromodulation.
-In my free time, I develop spintronics visualization software and design an embedded systems-based electronic device for non-invasive vagus nerve stimulation.
+Combining these fields is what I am currently focused on.
+In my free time, I design an embedded systems-based electronic device for non-invasive vagus nerve stimulation.

 ### Links